KCallaghan/WTM/README.md

 * Precipitation - in metres per year
 * Evaporation - in metres per year
 * Relative humidity - as a proportion from 0 to 1
-* Winter temperature - in degrees Celsius
+* Winter air temperature - in degrees Celsius
-* E-folding depth - see the Fan et al paper linked above for details on how this is computed using slope and temperature
+* Ground temperature - in degrees Celsius
+* Slope - determined from your topography
 * Hydraulic conductivity - in metres per second
+* Wind speed - in metres per second

 ## Dependencies